 Lifestyle factors have also been linked to tendon pain.
 Smoking and being overweight are both associated with a higher likelihood of tendon pain.
-Why not visit our lifestyle and MSK health page for help managing these risk factors?

 What can I do about the problem right now?

 1. Deload

 If your symptoms have just come on because of a sudden increase in load, they are probably as a result of local inflammation within the tendon.
 They will usually settle within 6-12 weeks, as long as you are able to 'deload' the tendon.
 This essentially means not repeating the heavy activity again and again, and making sure you modify your day to day activities for a couple of weeks so they don't cause excessive pain.